Our Services

 Helpful Resources

-Your doctor can assess your sleep and ADHD, guide sleep hygiene and therapies like CBT-I and adjust medications.
-See below for key details that could shape your next steps.
+A doctor can evaluate your sleep and ADHD, recommend sleep hygiene strategies and therapies like CBT-I, and adjust medications as needed.

 Sleep is essential for nearly every aspect of brain function.
 When you miss sleep—even for a single night—your mind and body feel the effects.
 For people with ADHD, sleep deprivation can intensify core symptoms.
 In some cases, severe lack of sleep can even trigger brief hallucinations, sometimes described as "shadow" people.
 Here's how sleep loss affects your brain, why those with ADHD are particularly vulnerable, how "shadow" people hallucinations happen, and—most importantly—how your doctor can help.